 Kelsey Halliday Johnson (she/they) is an organizational strategist, eco-feminist, and artist from Philadelphia, living in Cape Elizabeth, Maine.
 Prior to SPACE, Johnson worked as a museum curator, performance and live art coordinator, archaeological ceramic collection specialist, community radio DJ/Music Director, art collective member, art publishing intern, and instructor at the University of Pennsylvania and Interlochen Center for the Arts.
 She is a graduate of Princeton University, the University of Pennsylvania, and Wesleyan University.

 Johnson’s research has included the aesthetics and rhetoric of fascism, the intersection of art and technology, and the body as a political instrument in performance.
 The care, spirit, and values in her work are modeled after the inspiring academic mentors she hopes to honor: Terry Adkins, Matt Freedman, Sam Miller, and Emmet Gowin.
 Her 2016-2017 multi-site independent curatorial project Making/Breaking the Binary: Women, Art & Technology (1968-85) garnered support from the Pew Center for Arts & Heritage and activated ten organizations throughout the Philadelphia region to explore women-identifying artists ahead of the personal computing age.
 Some thoughts by Kelsey on the future of the art field can be found in the Common Field “Field Perspectives 2019” with Title Magazine.

 When not reading books or getting outside, Kelsey is passionate about volunteering for queer and reproductive justice, in addition to serving on the Executive Committee of Sierra Club Maine, the Collections Committee of the Portland Museum of Art, and the Cultural Steering Committee for the City of Portland.
-She actively identifies as an ambivert and has been known to be quite taken with novelty office supplies.
+She actively identifies as an ambivert and is an avid gardener.